sightmachine/sightmachine-sdk/docs/commonly_used_data_types/run.md

 ```

 ### asset
-The name of asset this lever is on, this is a machine_name
+The name of asset this lever is on, this is a machine_name.

 ### d_pos
 The index of the corresponding dependent variable in the linevis query.
 Internal use only.